We can conduct consultations in-person, via video chat or phone. Please don’t hesitate to contact us if you have any questions!

 • A Living Will (AKA an Advanced Directive to Physicians) providing instructions as to how you want doctors to handle your care, should your illness becomes irreversible or terminal, making it easier for your loved ones so that they do not have to make that decision.

-To get started, call us at (512) 858-8253!
-We accept cases throughout Hays County, Blanco County, Travis County, and the surrounding Central Texas areas.
+To get started with our Hays County estate planning attorneys, call us at (512) 858-8253 or contact us online!
+Proudly serving Hays County, Blanco County, Travis County, and the surrounding Central Texas areas.

 Wills